stevenjohnstone/stevenjohnstone.github.io/content/posts/go-fuzz-without-the-hyphen.md

 What are the chances of finding this by feeding *MyFunc* with random *int* values?
 I'd expect to have to try 2^63 values before finding the magic 1337.
 Luckily, go-fuzz isn't feeding just random values.
 It knows about program constants and it gets updated when comparisons are made by its *sonar*.
-So go-fuzz has knowledge of 1337 and will feed it to as inputs in various forms:
+So go-fuzz has knowledge of 1337 and will use it as input with various
+encodings:

 * big-endian
 * little-endian